LostByteSoft/Convert-IMAGE-to-WALLPAPER/readme.md

-LostByteSoft ; Convert IMAGE to WALLPAPER
+LostByteSoft ; Convert : Images Wallpaper jpg webp gif

+-Convert all to jpg/webp.

+-Convert to 2000x2000 jpg/webp.

+-Slowdown a gif.

+-Determine if folder contain animated webp.

-Convert images for wallpaper for different resolutions.
+-Convert images for wallpaper for different resolutions.

 Features: